Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

     You gain proficiency with smith’s and leatherworker’s tools.
 If you are already proficient with them, you add double your proficiency bonus to checks you make with them.

-- **Armor Upgrades**
+- **Armour Upgrades**

-    As part of a long rest, you can use leather pieces to augment a set of medium or heavy armor.
-For 8 hours, the armor doesn’t cause its wearer to suffer disadvantage on Dexterity (Stealth) checks.
+    As part of a long rest, you can use leather pieces to augment a set of medium or heavy armour.
+For 8 hours, the armour doesn’t cause its wearer to suffer disadvantage on Dexterity (Stealth) checks.

 - **Find Fragility**

-    Your smithing experience lets you identify weak points in a target’s armor.
-When you roll a 20 on a weapon attack against a target that is wearing armor, it suffers a -2 penalty to AC until the start of your next turn.
+    Your smithing experience lets you identify weak points in a target’s armour.
+When you roll a 20 on a weapon attack against a target that is wearing armour, it suffers a -2 penalty to AC until the start of your next turn.
 This ability can’t reduce a creature’s AC multiple times simultaneously.

 ---